 MT: designates this file as a master's thesis

 Department: For your department use the following short codes:

 Year: author's official year of graduation.

 Last Name: author's last name.

-Short Title: the first 3-4 words of the title of your thesis.
+Short Title: the first 3-4 words (or the most relevant words) of the title of your thesis.

 Use the Thesis Checklist to help make sure that you have everything you need to submit your thesis.